Tuesday 22 October 1940

 Around 14:00, the Luftwaffe mounts its largest raid of the day.
 A few dozen fighter-bombers (Jabos) cross over toward London.
 RAF Nos.
 74 and 605 Squadrons intercept, and bombs fall on RAF Brockworth, where there are two dead and 32 injured.

 Other, smaller raids take place throughout the afternoon, including a large raid around 16:00.
 Many of the raiders turn back before attacking due to the weather, others head for the usual airfields around London such as Biggin Hill and Hornchurch.
-The two top Luftwaffe fighter formations, JG 26 (Galland) and 51 (Molders) are in action, and the RAF sdnes up eight squadrons to intercept.
-It is one of Molders' best days, as he claims three Hurricanes to bring his score to 50, tops in the war to date.
+The two top Luftwaffe fighter formations, JG 26 (Galland) and 51 (Molders) are in action, and the RAF sends up eight squadrons to intercept.
+It is one of Werner Molders' best days, as he claims three Hurricanes to bring his score to 50, tops in the war to date.

 The night raids on London are notable for how small they are in comparison to other raids since the start of the Blitz on 7 September.
 Many call this the easiest night of the Blitz.
 The bulk of the raids occur right after darkness sets in between 18:30 and the next few hours.
 Coventry is hit hard, suffering 150 fires and extensive damage to goods yards and factories.
 KGr 606 Dornier Do 17s bomb Liverpool at about 20:30, but the damage is not as great as at Coventry.
-Bombing accuracy is especially poor on night like this, and a lot of damage is avoided when bombs drop in undeveloped areas.
+Bombing accuracy is especially poor on a poor-weather night like this, and a lot of damage is avoided when bombs drop in undeveloped areas.

 Total losses for the day are minimal.
 The RAF loses a handful of planes (4 pilots killed) and the Luftwaffe roughly the same number of Bf 109s.

 Unexploded bombs remain a real problem.
-They are everywhere in the major cities, and it can take weeks to address them.
+They are everywhere in major cities, and it can take weeks to address them.
 Meanwhile, they sit silently, nobody knowing if they will suddenly go off - and this includes some large land mines.
 At Seal, a bomb disposal officer working on such a bomb that had sat quietly for three weeks does something wrong with the fuse as he is working on it, and the bomb goes off - no trace of the body anywhere.

 The Luftwaffe loses two Focke-Wulf FW 200C-1 Condors at sea near Ireland, one while attacking a ship near Cape Clear.

 The coastal guns at "Hellfire Corner" (the Dover Strait) exchange a few shells between 07:50 and 09:04.
 While not achieving much strategically, the German shelling does make life worse for many in Dover.
 The occasional "lucky hit" destroys numerous houses and cuts roads.
-Today, 30 houses suffer light damaged and four people people are lightly injured, while the A259 road to Folkestone is hit and partially closed.
+Today, 30 houses suffer light damaged and four people are lightly injured, while the A259 road to Folkestone is hit and partially closed.
 It is a "keep calm and carry on" situation.

 European Air Operations: The weather continues to be poor, so RAF Bomber Command does not get in the air during the night.